-Main reasons, for changes in emissions in reporting year, is a reduction in fuels for trucks due to replacements for some new trucks in scope 1; a reduced electricity consumption in scope 2; improved data quality of purchased goods in scope 3 category 1; and improved data quality of Employee commuting in scope 3 category 7.
-Emissions in scope 3 category 1, 'Purchased goods and services' are especially affected by the acquired emission factors from value chain partners, for most wood.
+Main reasons, for changes in emissions in reporting year, is a reduced combustion of waste wood for heating in scope 1; reduced consumption of electricity and district heating for production and offices in scope 2; improved data quality of emission factors for electricity in scope 2; and improved data quality of purchased goods in scope 3 category 1.
+Emissions in scope 3 category 1, 'Purchased goods and services' are especially affected by the acquired emission factors from value chain partners, for some aluminium profiles in 2024.